GPlates/GPlates/doc-python-api/sample-code/pygplates_find_nearest_feature_to_a_point.rst

     point_longitude = 0
     point = pygplates.PointOnSphere(point_latitude, point_longitude)

-| All features are reconstructed to 10Ma.
+| All features are reconstructed to 10Ma using :func:`pygplates.reconstruct`.
 | We specify a ``list`` for *reconstructed_features* instead of a filename.
 | We also set the output parameter *group_with_feature* to ``True`` (it defaults to ``False``)
   so that our :class:`reconstructed feature geometries<pygplates.ReconstructedFeatureGeometry>`
-  are grouped with their :class::`feature<pygplates.Feature>`.
+  are grouped with their :class:`feature<pygplates.Feature>`.
 This isn't strictly necessary in this particular example though.

 ::